 Scoliosis Rehabilitation & Exercise in Fort Collins, Colorado

-Fort Collins Best Scoliosis Chiropractic Clinic
+Looking for Fort Collins’ Best Scoliosis Chiropractic Clinic?

 For many patients, scoliosis can feel like a condition over which they have little control—and limited power to change.
 Call and schedule today for a Free Exam and Consultation (970) 207-4463 today!

 But scoliosis-specific exercises and physiotherapy can actually empower you to contribute in very direct and meaningful ways to your treatment outcomes and success.

 At Square One, we recognize the important benefits and advantages these specialized programs can provide for patients of all ages and with varying degrees of spinal curvatures.
 Our specialists can help you explore and integrate the right approach to support and enhance your specific treatment and rehabilitation goals.

 Scoliosis-specific rehabilitation programs can be used in different ways to help advance certain health benefits and/or complement ongoing treatment therapies.
 Some patients, for example, are able to achieve results such as improved posture and pain management just by using these programs alone.
 (Typically, these are patients with small, adolescent or nonprogressive idiopathic scoliosis curves of less than 20 percent.)

 These programs are also highly effective for patients with more advanced and/or progressive idiopathic curves when used in conjunction with other treatments, such as hard bracing.
 In fact, research shows that these programs directly improve the results of bracing by helping patients accomplish the following: